Washington Redskins Logo

 Washington Redskins logo 1982

 This version is the result of a marketing requirement.
-The developers “pressed” the side feathers to the ring because they did not fit into the round stickers for helmets.
-Also, the designers turned the Indian in the opposite direction – to the left.
+The developers pressed the side feathers against the ring because the round stickers on helmets did not fit.
+Also, the designers turned the Indian to the left.

 1983 – 2020